hcvazquez/UFFRemover/README.md

 For Example:

-	node ../../UFFOptimizer instrument dist/bundle.js
+	node ../../UFFOptimizer instrument_file bundle.js

 ### Generate profiling info

 You need to run your application so that the instrumented file generates the profiling information.
 You need to save this information in a file, eg "profiling.txt".
+If you are in browser context, you need to open the developer console and save the console output into a file.

 ### Optimize a file

+> Note: The file to optimize need to be the original file.

 You can optimize you original file as follow.

-	node [UFFO_path]/UFFOptimizer optimize [file_to_optimize] [profiling_file]
+	node [UFFO_path]/UFFOptimizer optimize_file_browser [file_to_optimize] [profiling_file]

 For Example:

-	node ../../UFFOptimizer optimize dist/bundle.js profiling.txt

-Or, you can optimize your file directly from the instrumented file.

-	node [UFFO_path]/UFFOptimizer optimize_instrumented_file [file_to_optimize] [profiling_file]

-For Example:

-	node ../../UFFOptimizer optimize_instrumented_file dist/bundle.js profiling.txt
+	node ../../UFFOptimizer optimize_file_browser bundle.js profiling.txt

 ## Use to test benchmark applications